 Final Thoughts

 All in all, I have no problems with former rental cars under the right circumstances.
 Rent car companies are a huge supply source to the used car industry.
-You should always double check and see how much of the factory warranty is remaining, and make no assumptions.
-One good example is Hyundai and Kia taut the 10-year/100,000 mile warranty, but if you buy one used, it is only 6-year/60,000 miles.
+You should always double check and see how much of the factory warranty is remaining and make no assumptions.
+One good example is Hyundai and Kia talk a lot about the 10-year/100,000 mile warranty, but if you buy one used, it is only 6-year/60,000 miles.

-As with any used car purchase, be careful, do your homework, and again, be sure to see a vehicle history report before pulling the trigger.
+As with any used car purchase, be careful, do your homework, and again, be sure to see an AutoCheck vehicle history report before pulling the trigger.